Wondering whether Magic Kingdom or Animal Kingdom is the right park for your crew? We’ve got you covered!

 MAGIC KINGDOM QUICK-SERVICE RESTAURANTS (8/10)

 The quick-service restaurants at Magic Kingdom are a bit top-heavy.
 On one hand, you have staples like Aloha Isle (which serves the famous Dole Whip).
 On the other hand, you have some spots that serve pretty bland theme park food.
 All-in-all, there are some good restaurants for quick food at Magic Kingdom, but there’s an equal number of lackluster ones.
-Be Our Guest is technically quick-service for breakfast and lunch, which brings the curve way up.
-Columbia Harbor House, Cosmic Ray’s, and Sleepy Hollow are also worthy entries.
+Columbia Harbor House, Cosmic Ray’s, the Friar’s Nook and Sleepy Hollow are worthy entries.

 ANIMAL KINGDOM’S BEST RESTAURANTS